yousefelassal/quote-cron/README.md

 > It has never been my object to record my dreams, just to realize them.

 > If you talk to a man in a language he understands, that goes to his head.
 If you talk to him in his language, that goes to his heart.

+> I don't want to achieve immortality through my work...
+I want to achieve it through not dying.